gimesketvirtadieni/conwrap/README.md

 		std::this_thread::sleep_for(std::chrono::milliseconds{5});

 		// by this moment processor's destructor has already been called
-		// despite that it is safe to submit a new task because context contains a 'proxy' processor context.getProcessorProxy()->process([&]
+		// despite that it is safe to submit a new task because context contains processor's 'proxy' context.getProcessorProxy()->process([&]
 		{
 			// simulating some action